hafbau/tweetr/README.md

 1. Fork and clone your fork of this repository.
 2. Install dependencies: `npm install` or `npm i` for short.
+3. Set up Mongodb and let it MONGODB_URI point to the address of the database.
+Maybe with a .env file
-3. Start the web server from the command line: `npm run local`
+4. Start the web server from the command line: `npm run local`
-4. Open the app on <http://localhost:8080/> and make sure that it's loading.
+5. Open the app on <http://localhost:8080/> and make sure that it's loading.

 ## Dependencies & Troubleshooting